MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.Automation/Get-AzAutomationHybridRunbookWorkerGroup.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

+>[!NOTE]
+>It returns only Hybrid Runbook Worker group properties.
+To get list of Hybrid Workers in the Hybrid Worker group, see [Example 2](Get-AzAutomationHybridRunbookWorker.md#example-2).

 ## INPUTS

 ### System.String